skip to Main Content

 Well-known personal finance expert Suze Orman is offering some advice for people whose savings accounts are quickly depleting that she admits is unexpected.
 She says, “This will be the first time in the history of my entire career that I am telling anybody to even consider this.
 But if you don’t have the money to pay your bills, if you don’t have any way to feed your children, then you might want to consider taking a loan from your retirement account.”

 Taking a loan out on your 401(k) can help you through a rough patch.
 However, it can also be costly.
 If you don’t repay the loan plus interest within five years, you can face significant taxes and other penalties.
-Further, you miss out on any market gains that occured in the interim.
+Further, you miss out on any market gains that occurred in the interim.
 Therefore, financial experts consider this a last resort.

 However, many federal workers furloughed during the shutdown or required to work without pay are facing an emergency.
 Orman also suggests that federal workers ask their creditors for extensions on their due dates.
 She notes that they should work to avoid late fees, which will just add to their debt and damage their credit scores.